Why did Zelensky want a watermelon in Kherson?

 Most watermelons in Ukraine come from Kherson, a farming city on the Black Sea.
 Its humid climate allows the fruit to flourish.

 When Russia invaded Ukraine in February watermelon exports came to a standstill.
-As monuments dedicated to watermelon there show, its symbolic status predates the invasion.
+As monuments dedicated to the watermelon there show, its symbolic status predates the invasion.

 The fruit has long been associated with the region, Ukrainian-born chef and food writer Olia Hercules told the BBC.
 She grew up in the region and has memories of her grandfather fermenting a watermelon in a tub in the garden.